 Brookes prides itself on being a green University, and yet the requirement for printed copies has a detrimental environmental impact.
 The use of paper and toner, the energy required for printing, and the pollution from students making unnecessary journeys to campus all have a negative impact on the environment.

-This change comes into force from September 2018.
+This change comes into force for modules starting September 2018.
 If you’re asked to submit anything via hard copy after this date, let us know.
-Send an email to email@example.com with details of the assignment, your student number and course details.
+Send an email to firstname.lastname@example.org with details of the assignment, your student number and course details.